Deploy Lambda functions with container images

 Edit the Dockerfile

-The following screenshot shows the commands for editing the Dockerfile.
+The following code shows the commands that you edit in the Dockerfile:

-command value corresponds to the Python 3.8 base image that is using the Lambda function in the public Amazon ECR image repository.
+).
+This will be the base image that is available in the public Amazon ECR image repository.

 The COPY requirements.txt